 Harder to Find

 That said, while your landlord benefits in this scenario, not many renters would like their landlord living upstairs.
-Even the most conscientious renter may be nervous about playing music too loudly or inviting friends over with the landlord so nearby.
+Even the most respectful renter may be nervous about playing music too loudly or inviting friends over with the landlord nearby.

-It's a good idea to bring a list of questions that address relevant topics and concerns.
-You can and should ask your prospective landlord these questions before moving forward to rent the apartment.
+It's a good idea to bring a list of questions to your potential landlord that addresses relevant topics and concerns.
+Before moving forward with any private rental properties, ask your prospective landlord these questions:

 - How do maintenance requests work?

-- What is the typical timeline for a maintenance request to be addressed?
+- What's the typical timeline for a maintenance request to be addressed?

 - Will I be responsible for covering the utility bills, or are the utilities included in the rent?